20klompr/xPro-V5/Quick-start.md

 NOTE: switching the polarity of either (one) coil will reverse the stepper's direction - also the color codes shown below may not apply to your particular Motors. _This is used for machines with ganged axis' where the motors face opposite directions._

 # Connecting Standard Limit Switches
 The xPRO-V5 limit switch input uses a 3 pin connector which is provided with the controller.
 Connect the probe to the probe port as shown below: (connect one lead into GND and the other to SIG.
-Leave the middle pin blank)
+Leave the middle pin unconnected)
 <p align="center">
 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/limit_wire.jpg" width="600">
 </p>